 Shortly after the breakup, Alex had a fun night out with the girlfriends.
 They reportedly got a little tipsy, went to a male review show, and then she did some making out afterward in the bar, quite possibly at the behest of said girlfriends.
 I had visions of all the girls getting into a drunken rage and talking about what a piece of shit I was.
 I was infuriated that I measured my own worth by how quickly I presumed that she had moved on.

-My God, was I ignorant.
+Bloody fucking hell, was I an ignorant ass.
 Looking back, it’s quite amusing.
 I wouldn’t be bothered nearly as badly this day and age as I was back then.
 It is what it is.
 But at the time, I was still a baby in the ways of Zen, and the anger boiled (as if I had any right whatsoever to lash out at her).
 Regardless, I had guns loaded and drawn the next time we talked, and (big surprise!) she retaliated with her genuine Irish Italian fury.

 As I recall, and I’ll tame my paraphrasing for the faint of heart here, I yelled out some variation of

-FINE, GO MAKE OUT WITH A HUNDRED FUCKING GUYS AND SEE IF I GIVE TWO RAT SHITS!
+FINE, GO MAKE OUT WITH A HUNDRED FUCKING RANDOS AND SEE IF I GIVE TWO RAT SHITS!

 And then SHE yelled out some variation of